 Our Directors Plan became effective following our IPO in October 1999.
 We have reserved a total of 200,000 shares of common stock that we can issue under our Directors Plan.
 Under our 1998 Directors Plan any new non-employee director elected to the Board of Directors automatically receives a grant of 15,000 shares of common stock.
 The 15,000 share options will vest one-third as of each anniversary of its date of grant until the option is fully vested, provided that the optionee continues to serve as a director on such dates.
-After the initial 15,000 share option is granted to the non-employee director, he or she shall automatically be granted an option to purchase 7,500 shares each year on January 1, if on such date he or she shall have served on the Board of Directors for at least six months.
-The 7,500 share options shall vest completely on the anniversary of their date of grant, provided that the optionee continues to serve as a director on such dates.
+After the initial 15,000 share option to purchase 7,500 shares each year on January 1, if on such date he or she shall have served on the Board of Directors Plan their date of grant, provided that the optionee continues to serve as a director on such dates.
 All of the options granted under our 1998 Directors Plan have a term of 10 years.
-The exercise price of all options is 100% of the fair market value per share of the common stock, generally determined with reference to the closing price of the common stock as reported on the Nasdag National Market on the date of grant.
+The exercise price of all options is 100% of the fair market value per share of the common stock, generally determined with reference to the closing price of the common stock, as reported on the Nasdaq National Market on the date of grant.